 Social media policies broadly outline how you discuss your workplace online.
 They lay down the ground rules for how you behave online, and aim to educate staff to be wary of incidences when they may be perceived as speaking on behalf of your employer.
 Many Facebook users have decided to avoid trouble by not disclosing their place of work, but the growing popularity of LinkedIn means such measures are less likely to protect the user.
 You should ensure you keep a printed copy of your employer’s policy to be quickly reviewed if required.

-You should also read the ANMF (Vic Branch) social media policy and the Nursing and Midwifery Board of Australia social media policy.
+You should also read the Federal ANMF Guideline: Use of social media and online networking and the Nursing and Midwifery Board of Australia social media policy.

 3. Be careful with photography.